OPEN-ACCESS

 FAMES Open-Access Calls will take place every year from 2025 to 2028.
 They will open in March and close in May.

-PDKs are accessible for free but require signing an NDA and a Design Kit License Agreement (DKLA).
+The PDK is accessible for free but requires signing an NDA and a Design Kit License Agreement (DKLA).

 The Open Access Chairperson will be glad to answer any questions you may have regarding the submission form and the FAMES technologies.